Aesica/RMMV/README.md

 - You may edit the code as needed to fit your game
 - You may NOT remove my name from the @author section, you may NOT remove the link to this readme from the @help section, and you may NOT attempt to otherwise pass my work off as your own (come on, we all know that's a dick move, so don't be one~)
 - A copy of your game (once completed) would be nice so I can see how my scripts are being used, but it's not required.
+- **Regarding AES_LootBox specifically:**  You are NOT authorized to use this plugin to create microtransaction-based loot box systems in any game using this plugin.
+This includes, but is not limited to, prize packs or keys (items required to open prize packs) that are purchased with real-world money or with a currency that is awarded as a direct (or indirect) result of spending real-world money via microtransactions.
+In short, this plugin is fine for use in commercial games as long as they're not trying to profit off loot box systems.
+This limitation supercedes any of the other terms and conditions listed here.

 ## How to Credit Me
 - List my name (Aesica) in your game's credits under your scripts/code section, or under "Scripting" if you don't yet have a scripting section.
 Easy peasy, right? :D